Filter By Section

 Perks of joining the Memorial Library of Nazareth and Vicinity’s TAB: snacks at meetings, receiving volunteer hours, and the ability to make creative and financial choices involving teen programming & the YA/Teen room renovations.

-Requirements to join: Entering 7th to 12th grade, have an MLNV library card, be available for at least 5 of our 6 meetings, be willing to participate in TSAB discussions and voice your opinions, and be willing to respect the opinions, tastes, privacy & choices of others.
+Requirements to join: Entering 7th to 12th grade, have an MLNV library card, be willing to participate in TAB discussions and voice your opinions, and be willing to respect the opinions, tastes, privacy & choices of others.